 Main Characters

-Supporting Characters: The art book also highlights the design process for supporting characters like Viktor Marchenko, Alex Vega, and Elias Chikane.
-Each character’s design is accompanied by notes that explain the choices behind their appearance, how their look ties into their backstory, and their role in the game’s world.
+Supporting Characters: The art book also features the designing of characters like Viktor Marchenko, Alex Vega, and Elias Chikane who support the main ones.
+For each character’s design, there are notes that elaborate on the decision making behind their looks, how their appearance corresponds with their past, and their role in the game’s universe.

 Factions and Groups

-The art book delves into the visual identity of the various factions and groups within the game, such as Task Force 29, the Juggernaut Collective, and the Augmented Rights Coalition.
-Each group’s aesthetic is meticulously detailed, showcasing the thought process behind their uniforms, equipment, and overall visual theme.
+The art book reveals the visual identity of the various factions and groups within the game, for instance, the Task Force 29, the Juggernaut Collective, and the Augmented Rights Coalition.
+The aesthetics of these groups are very meticulously detailed, thereby showcasing the thought process behind the designing of their uniforms, equipment, and overall visual theme.

-Task Force 29: As the elite unit Jensen works for, Task Force 29’s design reflects a balance between advanced technology and tactical efficiency.
-The art book shows how the designers aimed for a high-tech, professional look, incorporating sleek armor and sophisticated gear.
+Task Force 29: As the elite unit Jensen is a part of, Task Force 29’s design represents a compromise between cutting-edge technology and tactical efficiency.
+The art book provides a preview of the designers’ efforts to give a high-tech, professional appearance by combining sleek armor and sophisticated gear.

-Juggernaut Collective: The Juggernaut Collective’s design focuses on a more rugged, clandestine look.
-The art book explains how the group’s underground nature and hacker ethos influenced their visual style, resulting in a mix of makeshift and high-tech elements.
+Juggernaut Collective: The design developed by the Juggernaut Collective takes a more severe and hidden look as its main objective.
+The art book gives a detailed explanation of how the group’s underground nature and hacker ethos played a significant role in their visual style, resulting in a mixture of both makeshift and high-tech elements.

-Augmented Rights Coalition: The design of the ARC emphasizes their status as outcasts and revolutionaries.
-The book details how the designers used a mix of practical, utilitarian clothing with augmented enhancements to create a look that reflects their fight for equality and justice.
+Augmented Rights Coalition: The ARC design reinforces their identity as outcasts and revolutionaries.
+The book provides insights into the designers’ work and how they combined a mix of practical, utilitarian clothing with augmented enhancements to create a look that mirrors their determined struggle for equality and justice.

 Environment Design

-The environment design section of the art book is a visual feast, showcasing the detailed and immersive worlds created for “Deus Ex: Mankind Divided.”
-This section is divided into different locations within the game, each with its unique aesthetic and atmosphere.
+The environment design part of the art book is a visual treat, displaying the intricate and absorbing worlds that were developed for “Deus Ex: Mankind Divided.”
+This part is organized according to different locations in the game, each with its own aesthetic and atmosphere.

 Prague

-Prague, the primary setting of the game, is depicted in stunning detail.
-The art book provides a deep dive into the city’s design, highlighting its blend of historical architecture and futuristic elements.
-The designers aimed to create a city that felt lived-in and authentic, while also integrating the game’s cyberpunk themes.
+Prague, the prime location of the game, is shown in incredible detail.
+The art book takes us through the city’s design, showcasing its combination of historical architecture and futuristic elements.
+The designers were aiming for a city that was not only authentic and lived-in but one that also reflected the cyberpunk themes of the game.

-City Streets: The art book showcases the bustling streets of Prague, with their mix of old-world charm and neon-lit modernity.
-It explains how the designers used lighting, color, and texture to create a sense of place and history, while also reflecting the societal tensions within the game.
+City Streets: The book illustrates the active life of the streets of Prague with their mix of antiquity and neon-lit modernity.
+It tells about the way the designers worked with lighting, color, and texture to create a sense of place and history while also depicting the societal tensions that are present in the game.

-Apartments and Interiors: Detailed illustrations of various apartments and interior spaces show the contrast between the lives of the wealthy and the oppressed.
-The book explains how different textures, materials, and lighting were used to convey the atmosphere and mood of each space.
+Apartments and Interiors: The book contains detailed drawings of various apartments and interior spaces that give a good idea of the disparity between the lives of the rich and the oppressed.
+It explains that the atmosphere and mood of each space were conveyed through the use of various textures, materials, and lighting.

 Golem City